danielnaab/knetwork-exercises/README.md

 database table stored with django-mptt.
 To use, add `exercises` to INSTALLED_APPS or use the included project configuration for testing purposes.

+The app provides a view which renders the exercise tree as a menu, where each exercise has a PNG preview.

 Dependencies
 ------------
 This project has been built and tested on Python 2.7.1 and Django 1.3.1.